ellism112/deep-learning-challenge/Report.md

         * The model has three layers: one input layer, two hidden layers, and one output layer.
     - Activation Functions:
         *
+  - Were you able to achieve the target model performance?
+    - No, I was not able to achieve the 75% model accuracy target

 ## Summary

-* The model achieved an accuracy of 73.88%, indicating that it correctly predicted the class of the data points nearly 74% of the time.
+The deep learning model achieved an accuracy of about 73%.
+Higher prediction accuracy could be achieved by doing additional data cleaning as well as by adjusting learning rates and trying different optimizers.

-* The loss value of 0.5224 suggests that the model's performance in terms of minimizing errors during training was moderate.
+The loss value of 0.5224 suggests that the model's performance in terms of minimizing errors during training was moderate.
-* Since the accuracy is around 73.88%, there is room for improvement.
-Hyperparameter tuning may improve the model's performance.
-Techniques like adjusting learning rates, trying different optimizers, or modifying the network architecture could help enhance the model's accuracy.